 The dance floor is one of the only places to practice and experience true nonverbal communication.

-I spent last week with my 3 year old niece Madison, who has just started talking and is still very much connected with nonverbal cues.
+I spent time with my 3 year old niece Madison, who has just started talking and is still very much connected with nonverbal cues.
 For her, language is only a support to getting her needs met and expressing herself.
 For me, words have become the primary way which I express myself and often seem more important than body language.
 I’m finding this word-based adult world can often feel thin, leaving me with a dissatisfaction and gnawing hunger for more.

 Martha Graham, an American dancer and choreographer regarded as one of the foremost pioneers of modern dance, said: